wireapp/wire-server-deploy/offline/kvm-hetzner.md

 ```

 ### Start a node
+Specify NOREBOOT, so the VM powers off after the install.
 ```
 cd <nodename>
-./start_kvm.sh
+NOREBOOT=1 ./start_kvm.sh
 ```

-when qemu starts (you see H Peter Anvlin's name), hit escape.
+when qemu starts (you see H Peter Anvin's name), hit escape.
 at the " oot:" prompt, type 'expert console=ttyS0', and hit enter.

 ### install node